I am a Licensed Marriage and Family Therapist practicing in the heart of Atwater Village, Los Angeles. (California LMFT License #97561).

 The International Centre for Excellence of Emotionally Focused Therapy (ICEEFT)

 California Association of Marriage and Family Therapy (CAMFT)

 In addition to my private practice work, I teach and hold workshops on mindfulness and multiculturalism in annual conferences.
 Stay tuned for upcoming workshops and couples retreats.
 If you want to receive notifications of upcoming events, please leave me your contact info by clicking here.

 I offer walking mindfulness-based therapy or “mindful walking” to those who are interested in managing and decreasing symptoms of anxiety, depression, and trauma by utilizing body sensations and movement techniques.
 Please note: this treatment is not for everyone.
 Patients must undergo a thorough assessment and a series of therapy sessions to determine whether this treatment is right for the patient.

 My ideal patients are those who are ready for change and ready to take action.
 I like working with patients who are committed to attaining personal growth and value the gift of therapy.
 If this description fits who you are, please give me a call for a free 20-minute phone consult at 1-(323)-487-9003 or click here to book a session.

 In therapy, we will heal wounds and face challenges together.

 Your goal is my goal.
-I am here to help you find ways to decrease self-destructive behaviors and develop healthier ways that will help you maneuver life’s perplexities and lead a rewarding life.
+I am here to help you find ways to decrease self-destructive behaviors and develop healthier ways of coping through life’s perplexities and help you lead a rewarding life.